NishadN08/NishadN08/README.md

 - 👋 Hi, I’m Nishad Nakhwa @NishadN08
 - 👀 I’m interested in Data Science/AI/ML
+- 🔬 Currently working as a AI Researcher at Department of Scientific Computing, Florida State University.
-- 🌱 I’m currently a Master's Student in Data Science at Florida State University
+- 🌱 Master's in Data Science at Florida State University
 - 💞️ I’m looking to collaborate on Data Science related Projects which includes Data Model Training, Fitting, Analysis and Predictions
 - 🔗 How to reach me on LinkedIn - https://www.linkedin.com/in/nishad-nakhwa/
 - 📫 How to reach me Instagram - https://www.instagram.com/mi_hai_koli_08/